JDL Travel

 hammock2

-After all of our fun it was time to do the real "work" of the weekend and take care of the dreaded taxes....But at least we had a great dinner to look forward to!
+After all of our fun it was time to do the real "work" of the weekend and take care of the dreaded taxes....but at least we had a great dinner to look forward to!
 We always love the excuse to make a special meal for a holiday, so we decided to continue testing out our instant pot to make corned beef and cabbage.
 It was delicious!

 corned beef